Freikorps: Napoleonic era

 Throughout the 19th century, these anti-Napoleonic Freikorps were greatly praised and glorified by German nationalists, and a heroic myth built up around their exploits.
-This myth was invoked, in considerably different circumstances, in the aftermath of Germany's defeat in World War I.
+This myth was invoked, in considerably different circumstances, in the aftermath of Germany's defeat in World War I, then misused by the Third Reich.

+France later raised its own free corps.
+On 5 January 1814, at the start of the invasion of France, Napoleon decreed the formation of corps francs for territorial defense in the border departments.
+They were dissolved by an ordinance of Louis XVIII on 15 April 1814.
+The corps francs were restored on 22 April 1815, following Napoleon's return to power, and participated in the defense of France during the Hundred Days.
+They were again dissolved by Louis XVIII on 20 July 1815.

 Freikorps poetry

 The anti-Napoleonic guerrilla movements in Germany, Russia and Spain in the early 1810s also produced their own style of poetry, hussar poetry or Freikorps poetry, written by soldier-poets.
 In Germany, Theodor Körner, Max von Schenkendorff and Ernst Moritz Arndt were the most famous soldier-poets from the Freikorps.
 Their lyrics were for the most part patriotic, republican, anti-monarchical and anti-French.
 In Russia, the leader of the guerrilla army, Davydov, invented the genre of hussar poetry, characterised by hedonism and bravado.
 He used events from his own life to illustrate such poetry.
 Later, when Mikhail Lermontov was a junker (cadet) in the Russian Imperial Army, he also wrote such poetry.